jclerc/bankin-scraper/README.md

 yarn # or npm install
 ```

-To start with default configuration, simply do **`yarn start`** (or `npm run start`).
+To start with default configuration, simply do **`yarn start`** (or `npm start`).
 It will use 32 tabs, with logs printed to console, and transactions stored in `output.json`.

-But for advanced usage, run `node src` to print some help on how cli arguments can change script behavior.
+But for advanced usage, run `node src` (or `yarn start help`) to print some help on how cli arguments can change script behavior.
 Some examples:

 - `node src default` use default configuration (same as `yarn start`)
-- `node src stdout` print results to stdout
+- `node src stdout 64` print transactions to stdout (instead of file) with 64 tabs
-- `node src inject 10` use script injection (explained later in this README) with 10 tabs
+- `node src inject` use script injection (explained later in this README)

 #### Notes

-- To suppress logs, simply use `2>/dev/null`.
+- To suppress logs, simply use `2>/dev/null`
-- You can append arguments to `yarn start`, e.g.: `yarn start 64`
+- You can append arguments to `yarn start` directly, e.g.: `yarn start timeout 16`
 - Default configuration is in `src/config/default.js`
 - More cli arguments can be defined in `src/config/extensions.js`
+- Don't use `yarn start` with `stdout`, as yarn prints some lines in stdout too

 ## How does it works?